tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Healing Touch:_ Once per day, the familiar can touch an ally.
 The ally can use a recovery to heal.

-_Radiant:_ Once per battle, when you hit an enemy engaged with you, you can add 5 ongoing holy damage per tier to the damage roll.
+_Radiant:_ Once per battle, when you hit an enemy engaged with you, you can add 5 ongoing radiant damage per tier to the damage roll.

 ---